riddhipatil19/Berkshire-RAG-Assistant/README.md

 ## Overview

 This project implements a RAG system that processes PDF documents of Berkshire Hathaway shareholder letters, stores text embeddings in a vector database, and retrieves relevant context to answer user queries.
 When an OpenAI API key is provided, the system generates synthesized answers using a language model.
-Without an API key, it returns only the retrieved document context.

 ## Features